茶 (Chá) by land. Tea by sea.

 Keep an eye out for displays in public museums, archives, history collections, teahouses, and shops, but also biocultural (economic botany, or ethnobotanical) collections around the world, which may have an online catalog such as RBG Kew’s Economic Botany Collection, located here, or Missouri Botanical Garden’s, searchable here.

-Some of my other favorite collections:
+Some other tea collections:

 Tea Museum, Shizuoka, Japan